usmcamp0811/dotfiles/SECRETS.md

 ```

-## Patch Services with Vault Secrets
+## Patching Services with Vault Secrets

-To do this is pretty simple given you have the `vault-agent` service found at `./modules/services/vault-agent/default.nix`
+To patch services with Vault secrets, you need to have the `vault-agent` service found at `./modules/services/vault-agent/default.nix`.
+Here's how to do it:

 ```nix
 # ... more code ...